roboflow/inference/README.md

 ## 👋 hello

 [Roboflow](https://roboflow.com) Inference is an opinionated tool for running inference on state-of-the-art computer vision models.
 With no prior knowledge of machine learning or device-specific deployment, you can deploy a computer vision model to a range of devices and environments.
+Inference supports object detection, classification, and instance segmentation models, and running foundation models (CLIP and SAM).

 ## 🎥  Inference in action